HBS-HBX/django-elastic-migrations/README.md

 # Django Elastic Migrations

 Django Elastic Migrations provides a way to control the deployment of multiple Elasticsearch schemas over time.
+Despite the name, it doesn't have anything to do with Django Migrations (yet?), but like that system, it is a tool created to help update a live database with changes from a codebase.

 ## Overview

-Elastic has given us the basic tools needed to configure search indexes:
+Elastic has given us basic tools needed to configure search indexes:

 * **[`elasticsearch-py`](https://github.com/elastic/elasticsearch-py)**
   is a python interface to elasticsearch's REST API